Problem areas on piano – work harder or work smarter?

 I have watched a few videos on YouTube featuring Robert Durso.
 In a few of these, he related an anecdote about problem areas on piano which really I found very insightful!
 I’m sure there’s lots we can take away from this so I thought it worth giving my own two cents.

 For anyone not knowing the name, he is a part of the Golandsky Institute which continues the work of Dorothy Taubman.
-I’d just like to stress that this article is not about the Taubman Approach an I am not subscribed to the Institute.
+I’d just like to stress that this article is not about the Taubman Approach and I am not subscribed to the Institute.
+I do however believe there are many interesting insights in their content.

 First encounter